 As with all meats, you must slice the corned beef across the grain.
 This means when you have the meat on your cutting board, look at it and you should see lines running the same way.
 Don’t slice the corned beef in the same directions as the lines, by cutting across the lines you cut the muscle fibers into smaller pieces.
-Have the knife do this part and not your teeth when you’re trying to chew it.
 Serve your crock pot corned beef with some of the vegetables and a side of wholegrain mustard.
-I also like to spoon some of the cooking liquid over the corned beef, remember…extra flavor!
-Garnish with some chopped chives and dig in!
+Garnish with some chopped parsley and enjoy!

 Storing any leftovers and reheating corned beef